tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/_navtiles/52-medical-acupuncture.md

 customtags:
   - tiles-aboutacupuncture
 ---
-Many practioners of therapies such as physiotherapy, osteopathy and chiropractic as well as doctors offer 'acupuncture' after completing only a few days training, this is Medical Acupuncture and is not the same as Traditional Acupuncture.
-Understand the difference and what to choose when here.
+Many practitioners of other physical therapies offer 'Acupuncture'.
+This is not the same as authentic Traditional Chinese Acupuncture.
+Understand the difference here.